harsheeka/Javascript/README.md

 # Javascript
-HandWritten notes for Namaste Javascript course by AKshay Saini
+HandWritten notes by me for Namaste Javascript playlist